jeffdh/docker-vboxguest/README.md

-# docker-vboxservice
+# VBoxGuestAdditions containerized

-Docker container with the VBoxGuestAdditions for running in boot2docker
+Creates a simple docker container with VBoxGuestAdditions.
+Originally created to use in boot2docker for time synchronization on wakeup.